starbeamjs/starbeam/README.md

 ## How the model scales

-1. **Mark root state.** Use reactive collections for collection-shaped state and framework-neutral primitives when scalar state is the right shape.
+1. **Mark root state.** Use reactive collections and objects for the values that change.
 2. **Keep derived state ordinary.** Use functions, getters, methods, and classes above root state.
 3. **Add lifecycle when work needs it.** Use resources for setup, sync, and